Skip to main content

 If your flow needs to access an external service (e.g. a database) that requires authentication, you need to supply credentials to the flow.
 If security wasn't a concern, you could easily achieve this using Metaflow parameters.
 However, when it comes to credentials and other sensitive information, security is a top concern.

-The industry-standard best practice is to store credentials in a secrets manager, such as AWS Secrets Manager.
+The industry-standard best practice is to store credentials in a secrets manager, such as AWS Secrets Manager, Azure Key Vault or GCP Secret Manager.
 Once secrets are managed by such a system, Metaflow provides a decorator, @secrets, which makes it easy to access them securely in a flow.

 For more background, see the @secrets launch blog post.
 Also, take a look at the API docs for @secrets.